lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Introduction

 Stateless Hash-Based Digital Signatures (SLH-DSA) is a quantum-resistant digital signature scheme standardized in {{FIPS205}} by the US National Institute of Standards and Technology (NIST) PQC project {{NIST-PQC}}.
+Prior to standardization, the algorithm was known as SPHINCS+.
+SLH-DSA and SPHINCS+ are not compatible.
 This document defines the ASN.1 Object Identifiers (OIDs) and conventions for the encoding of SLH-DSA digital signatures, public keys and private keys in the X.509 Public Key Infrastructure.

 SLH-DSA offers three security levels.
 The parameters for each of the security levels were chosen to be at least as secure as a generic block cipher of 128, 192, or 256 bits.
 There are small (s) and fast (f) versions of the algorithm, and the option to use SHA-256 {{?FIPS180=NIST.FIPS.180-4}} or SHAKE256 {{?FIPS202=NIST.FIPS.202}} as internal hash functions.
 The fast versions are optimized for key generation and signing speed, they are actually slower at verification than the small parameter sets.
 For example, id-slh-dsa-shake-256s represents the 256-bit security level, the small version of the algorithm, and the use of SHAKE256.